Skip to Content

 rest, ice, heel cups, or cushions—are usually tried before a walking

-Having your foot in a cast for several weeks
+Having your foot in a boot or cast for several weeks

 causes some weakening of the foot, ankle, and calf muscles and some loss of

 flexibility.
-After the cast is removed, you will need some rehabilitation to
+After the boot or cast is removed, you will need some rehabilitation to

 restore strength and range of motion.
-But a cast forces you to rest your
+But a boot or cast forces you to rest your

 foot.
 This rest may be very